Tim Blanchard: UK

-After winning the 2007 Australian Formula Ford Championship, Tim set his sights on conquering the British Formula Ford Championship, a series with a rich history, and a proving ground for many of the biggest names in motorsport.
+After winning the 2007 Australian Formula Ford Championship, Blanchard set his sights on conquering the British Formula Ford Championship, a series with a rich history, and a proving ground for many of the biggest names in motorsport.
 Blanchard signed with Jamun Racing Services, one of the most successful teams in British Formula Ford, and together with his teammate Wayne Boyd, set about dominating the championship.
-With 3 race wins, 16 podiums & 5 poles, Blanchard finished the 2008 British Formula Ford Championship in 2nd place, 50 points behind his teammate Wayne Boyd.
-This was another breakout year for Blanchard, culminating in a 3rd-place finish at the season-ending Formula Ford Festival.
+With three race wins, 16 podiums and five poles, Blanchard finished the 2008 British Formula Ford Championship in second place, 50 points behind his teammate Wayne Boyd.
+This was another breakout year for Blanchard, culminating in a third-place finish at the season-ending Formula Ford Festival.
 His mechanic for the season was Scott Malvern who went on to be a successful racing driver in his own right winning the British Formula Ford Championship and Formula Ford Festival with Jamun in 2011.

 Due to funding shortfalls after the 2008 financial crisis, Blanchard was unable to secure a drive for the 2009 season.
 Tim instead concentrated his efforts on completing his accounting degree at Swinburne University whilst also assisting a number of teams in both V8s and Formula Ford throughout the season.